haskell-game-programming/haskell-game-programming.github.io/SDL/SDL » SDL1 » Graphics.md

 * Load two images instead of one.
 Move the rendering code in the do block to a separate function that receives both images as a parameter, and has a third `Int` parameter.
-Make that function call itself after rendering each frame, increasing the value up to 512 and then going back to 0.
-Make the function blit the first image if the argument is lower than 256, and the second if the argument is between 256 and 512.
+Make that function call itself after rendering each frame, increasing the value in one unit every time, up to 512 and then going back to
+0. Make the function blit the first image if the argument is lower than 256, and the second if the argument is between 256 and 512.

 ### Notes